-Description of Project: Based on plans submitted to the ALUC, the project proposes the construction of 5 detached residential units of two and three stories on a property of 0.31 acres.
-The application was deemed complete by ALUC staff on September 20, 2017.
+Description of Project: Based on plans submitted to the ALUC, the project proposes the construction of 40 attached, three-story residential units on a property of 2 acres.
+The application was deemed complete by ALUC staff on October 10, 2017.

-Noise Contours: The proposed project is located within the 65-70 decibel Community Noise Equivalent Level (dB CNEL) noise contour.
+Noise Contours: The proposed project site is partially located within the 60-65 decibel Community Noise Equivalent Level (dB CNEL) noise contour, and the ALUCP applies the standards of the highest noise contour to which a site is exposed over the entire development, unless no part of a proposed building is located within that contour (GIL 3.3.4).
 (See the attached map.)
-The ALUCP identifies residential uses located within the 65-70 dB CNEL noise contour as conditionally compatible with airport uses, provided that the residences are sound attenuated to 45 dB CNEL interior noise level.
-The ALUCP requires that an avigation easement for aircraft noise and height be recorded with the County Recorder.
+The ALUCP identifies residential uses located within the 60-65 dB CNEL noise contour as conditionally compatible with airport uses, provided that the residences are sound attenuated to 45 dB CNEL interior noise level.

-Airspace Protection Surfaces: The height of the proposed project structures will be 30 feet above ground level.
-The proposed project is located outside the SDIA Threshold Siting Surface (TSS).
-The proposed project is in compliance with the ALUCP airspace protection surfaces because the project sponsor has certified that notice of construction is not required to the Federal Aviation Administration (FAA) because the project is located within an urbanized area, is substantially shielded by existing structures or natural terrain, and cannot reasonably have an adverse effect on air navigation.
+Airspace Protection Surfaces: The height of the proposed project structures will be 33 feet above ground level.
+The proposed project is in compliance with the ALUCP airspace protection surfaces because a determination of no hazard to air navigation has been issued by the Federal Aviation Administration (FAA).